The CEI Criteria Explained

 The CEI assesses employment policies, benefits and practices and does not purport to assess a corporation in its entirety.
 The CEI is – at its core – a measure of the workplace policies and practices of an organization.
-The rating also allows companies to receive a limited number of points for positive engagement with the external LGBT community.
+The rating also allows companies to receive a limited number of points for positive engagement with the external LGBTQ community.
 These may include sponsorships or advertising that build a company reputation and support its recruitment and retention goals.
 Furthermore, recognizing that many of the businesses rated in the CEI employ thousands of employees that span most, if not all, of the 50 states, each business’s rating should be viewed as a snapshot of its activity.
-A CEI rating cannot convey all the nuances of a business’s particular approach to LGBT workplace issues or the LGBT community at large.
+A CEI rating cannot convey all the nuances of a business’s particular approach to LGBTQ workplace issues or the LGBTQ community at large.
 As such, readers are encouraged to seek out other sources of information on corporate behaviors that are important to them.

 The Corporate Equality Index survey and report are largely reliant on self-reporting from the business entity itself about its workplace policies and practices.
-However, the final criterion of the HRC Corporate Equality Index allows points to be deducted from a company’s rating in the event of a significant official or public anti-LGBT blemish on the company’s recent record.
+However, the final criterion of the HRC Corporate Equality Index allows points to be deducted from a company’s rating in the event of a significant official or public anti-LGBTQ blemish on the company’s recent record.

-This process relies on research conducted by HRC as well as LGBT and allied individuals who work with or for these businesses and who communicate with us about discrepancies or challenges they face with the employer.
+This process relies on research conducted by HRC as well as LGBTQ and allied individuals who work with or for these businesses and who communicate with us about discrepancies or challenges they face with the employer.